huining0312/TSOFIBG/README.md

 <!-- badges: start -->
 <!-- badges: end -->

+This package provides users two functions.

+GenerateTS( ) determine a training set for genomic selection.
+The aim for this training set is to train the GBLUP model to find the best genotype from large candidate set.

+EstimationM( ) return the first k individuals at different training set size.
+The result is the average of the ranking generated from different methods.

-This package provides users a function to determine a training set for genomic selection.
-The aim for this training set is to train the GBLUP model finding the best genotype from large candidate set.
-Augmented EI presented by [Tsai et al.(2021)](https://doi.org/10.1007/s13253-021-00454-2) is used as the criteria and NDCG (Normalized dicounted cumulated gain, Blondel et al.(2015)) is used as the index of evaluating model prediction accuracy in this package.
+Augmented EI presented by [Tsai et al.(2021)](https://doi.org/10.1007/s13253-021-00454-2) is used as the criteria and NDCG (Normalized dicounted cumulated gain, Blondel et al, 2015) is used as the index of evaluating model prediction accuracy in this package.

-For more details of methods in this package, please check the
+For more details of methods in this package, please check the article.
-\[article\].

-Users will obtain : 1. the selection index of genotypes which indicates to the priority order of genotypes being selected as a training set.
+Users will obtain three results from GenerateTS( ): 1. the selection index of genotypes which indicates to the priority order of genotypes being selected as a training set.
 The ranking is based on the augmented EI value of each genotype.
 2. the evaluation result of the optimal training set 3. the relative efficiency of the optimal training set at different sizes to the whole dataset based on collected phenotype data

+Users will obtain one result from EstimateM( ): 1. the first k individuals of the individuals predicted by four methods. the length of list depends on user’s setting of the training set size and k

 ## Installation